Tweetin’ Donny has determined that 44 of the 50 states are “hiding something”.

 Or the response of Mississippi’s Secretary of State, Delbert Hosemann, also a Republican: “My reply would be: They can go jump in the Gulf of Mexico, and Mississippi is a great state to launch from.
 Mississippi residents should celebrate Independence Day and our state’s right to protect the privacy of our citizens by conducting our own electoral processes.”

 What is Mississippi hiding?
-How many hundreds of thousands of illegal immigrants in Mississippi voted for Hilary Clinton?
+How many hundreds of thousands of illegal immigrants in Mississippi voted for Hillary Clinton?
 It’s true Trump won the state with one of his biggest margins of victory, 58.3% of the votes to Clinton’s 39.7%.

 But look at all the counties that went blue.
 There were 462,000 people in Mississippi that voted for Clinton.
 Illegals!
 Al Qaeda!
 Someone!
 There’s a crime being committed here, and we need to get to the bottom of it, where we are surely going to find Crooked Hillary.
 Lock her up!